2020 Bangalore riots: Response

-Several Muslim community leaders visited the Akhanda Srinivas Murthy's house and prayed there, and one offered to reconstruct it.
-The legislator himself claimed he had a "brotherly" relationship with everyone, and that he did not know why anyone wanted to burn down his house.
+Akhanda Srinivas Murthy claimed he had a "brotherly" relationship with everyone, and that he did not know why anyone wanted to burn down his house.
 He also called for action against the sharer of the offending post.

 B. S. Yediyurappa, Chief Minister of Karnataka, ordered strict action against rioters involved.
 Congress leader and former Chief Minister of the state Siddaramaiah called for calm and condemned both the riots and the post that incited them, and called for the arrest of those who instigated them.
 Congress also summoned a legislator meeting over the violence.
 Leaders in the SDPI denied involvement in the violence and claimed it only occurred due to "police inaction against blasphemy and failure of intelligence," and criticized the police for "unecessarily dragging" their leaders into the incident.

 The riots quickly became politicized, with politicians from the BJP accusing Congress of having links with the riots.
 BJP National Secretary B. L. Santhosh criticized the Congress for allegedly supporting the "right to riot" and engaging in "appeasement" (towards Muslims).
 Since the legislator is Dalit, many BJP leaders also accused Congress of being "anti-Dalit."
 Congress leader Priyank M. Kharge alleged the statements of Santosh were attempts to communalise the incident.
 Congress also criticized the Karnataka government for failing to prevent the incident, with spokesman Randeep Surjewala claiming they represented "complete failure of law and order machinery."

 R. Ashoka, Revenue Minister of Karnataka, claimed the mob had "plans to move to Shivajinagar" afterwards and they had "everything they needed to create violence ready."
 Karnataka tourism minister C. T. Ravi and Bengaluru South MP Tejasvi Surya demanded compensation for damaged property be forcibly provided by known participants in the riots, a policy proposed by Yogi Adityanath-led Uttar Pradesh following anti-CAA protests there.
 Several opposition leaders, including Janata Dal (Secular) leader H. D. Kumaraswamy and Karnataka Congress president D. K. Shivakumar also claimed the riots were a "planned conspiracy."